mwaskom/context_dots/README.md

 All modes take a `-subject` (can be shortened to `-s`) argument.
 Several aspects are randomized across subjects based on the subject ID, so any interaction with a subject should use this flag.
+The `-cbid` option can be used to seed the counterbalance with a different ID than will be associated with the data.

 Run with the `-debug` flag to present in a separate GUI window.
 Debug mode also adds textual information about the stimulus parameters on the screen.

+The `punch.py` interface has the following modes (usage is `python punch.py <mode>`):

 #### instruct